-Expeditionary Learning Schools/Outward Bound (EL)
+Expeditionary Learning (EL)

 At the heart of EL are learning expeditions,interdisciplinary units aligned with Common Core standards.
-The EL approach to learning is experiential and project-based, involving students in original research - with experts from a variety of field - to create high-quality products for audiences beyond the classroom.
+The EL approach to learning is experiential and project-based, involving students in original research - with experts from a variety of fields - to create high-quality products for audiences beyond the classroom.

 The EL approach to teaching has been proven effective by third-party research groups such as the Rand Corporation, the Academy for Educational Development, the American Institutes for Research and the National Staff Development Council.
-For more information about Expeditionary Learning, please contact an SBCS administrator or visit elschools.org.
+For more information about Expeditionary Learning, please contact an SBCS administrator or visit https://eleducation.org.